cronologic-de/ug_timetaggermodule/source/hardware.rst

 PCIe Example Setup
 ------------------

+.. _fig example:

 .. figure:: _static/module_on_PCIe_board.png
     :alt: PCIe Board Setup

     Example setup of a TimeTagger Module on a PCIe board.

+:numref:`Figure %s<fig example>` shows a possible setup of the TimeTagger Module.

+- The PCIe 12 V supply a PSU with regulated 3.3 and 2.5 V outputs supplying the TimeTagger Module with power.
+- The PCIe signals PERST_n, REFCLK, RX and TX are connected to the module.
+- A 150 MHz oscillator is connected to the module.
+- The COAX start and stop signals are discriminated and connected to the module.